 A nighttime guided imagery for your child can be extremely helpful after an active day or stressful situation.
-Guided relaxation calms the mind and nervous system and helps kids fall asleep easily.
+This kids’ gratitude guided meditation encourages thankfulness, calms the mind and nervous system, and helps kids fall asleep easily.

-The Thankful Heart on the Lazy River guided relaxation focuses on simply being grateful for our daily lives.
-Read the words to this guided imagery script in a calm, soothing voice right before bed.
+In this kids’ gratitude guided meditation, you will help your child focus on simply being grateful for our daily lives.
+Read the words to this script in a calm, soothing voice right before bed.
 If your child is still awake after, and ask how the relaxation felt and which aspects she enjoyed most.
 Allow this special time with your child to strengthen the bond you share and assure a relaxing bedtime.

 Relax your head, and close your eyes.
 Breathe in deeply and exhale slowly.

 Exhale out any stress, tension or tightness you feel anywhere in your body.
 Focus your attention on your head, face, and neck and allow all your muscles to become very relaxed.
 Feel the tension melting away.